f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab1.rst

 Task 3: Create BIG-IP Self IPs
 ==============================

+In Task 3, we will configure our Local Self IPs of each BIG-IP.
+These IPs will be our L3 connectivity to our BIG-IP networks.

 #.
 On both BIG-IP devices, configure their respective Self IPs under the Network configuration section.

    Use the following table to create & define your three Self IPs: